BiyuHeLab/NatCommun_Wu2024/README.md

 #### Make_sd_maps_based_on_mediansplit.py:
 - Median split trials into two halves based on the prestimulus activity magnitude in a given ROI
 - For each half, compute across-trial sd of peri-stimulus activity (-1 TR, 0 TR, 1 TR relative to stimulus onset).
-- Output peri-stimulus SD maps for each ROI/prestimulus activity level/TR
+- Output peri-stimulus SD maps conditioned by prestimulus activity of specific ROIs, respectively.

 #### FSL_Evoked_by_prestim_GLM_JobList
 - Prepare GLMs for stimulus-evoked responses within high and low prestimulus activity trials and submit them as jobs to HPC SLURM scheduler.